HanSunUCLA/Machine_Learning_Review/Company_Systems.md

 **Ad ranking**: a GBDT classification model is used to predict CTR and descendingly rank notifications.

-### Pinterest Data Management for Computer Vision
+**Lookalike audiences:** regression-based and similarity-based approaches; regression-based approaches perform supervised learning on each seed list and excel at encoding seed list structure (lower bias, higher variance), and similarity-based approaches perform user representation learning which solves data sparsity (lower variance, higher bias);

+for each advertiser, we reference the seed list as positive examples and use sampled monthly active users (MAUs) from the targeting country as negative examples, and build a binary classifier using a multi-layer perceptron (MLP) neural network;

+weighted binary cross-entropy loss function: weighted by user engagement (CTR) with min-max normalization;

+Audience expansion is essentially a ranking problem: find the most similar *k* users from all eligible candidate users; basically, we rank all those eligible based on their similarity scores against a seed and choose top *k*.

 ### What attract me for Pinterest?

-1. roadmap, ML centroid product
+1. ML centered product, state of the art ML focused -> learned from the ML day
-2. abundant data content
+2. abundant large scale data content
 3. uniqueness of Pinterest's features: search, retrieval, relevance
-4. model: transformer
+4. advanced models and infra: models like transformers become available at production
 5. Social network nature: graph
 6. A recommendation engine for idea searching
-7. Very state of the art ML focused -> learned from the Pinterest ML Day
+7. no baby sitting production pipelines and models so I can focus on more interesting and challenging modeling works

 ### Random Notes from Pinterest ML Day

+#### High level directions

-challenge to balance pinner and creator -> long term engagement driving
+Challenges to balance pinner and creator -> long term engagement driving

-how to modern long term value for ads (reinforcement learning -> Tomas sampling)
+How to model long term value for ads (reinforcement learning -> Tomas sampling)

 Ads targeting: advertiser to specify their audience - build a bridge between ads and users

 71% of Pinterest search is 1-3 words: knowledge graph for search

-Shopping journey:

 Key difference between homefeed and search: homefeed does not have a query -> deep understanding of both short term and long term interest.
-Explicit way to model: knowledge graph; Implicit way: deep learning model; optimize for engagement; transformer based embedding; text and image based embedding;
+Explicit way to model: knowledge graph; Implicit way: deep learning model; optimize for engagement; transformer based embedding; text and image based embedding

-two stage for ads: targeting stage for advertiser; ads relevant model; engagement optimized models
+two stage for ads: targeting stage for advertiser; ads relevant models; engagement optimized models

 **Unified visual embedding at Pinterest:**

-- visual search engine:
+- visual search engine
 - daily visual search: 30M, daily active visual search users: 12M
 - embedding-based image classifier
-- PinSage
+- PinSAGE
 - train one embedding for each task -> expensive; train a unified (multi-task) visual embedding for multi-tasks;
 - how to leverage Pinterest images for unified embeddings: transformer (attention is all you need); BERT: pretrained on large scale; An image is worth 16x16 words (vision transformer: image patches are input);
 - ~2.88 avg. labels/images 1329M images, 18k classes;